kenneth558/plant_resistance_primary_perception_IN_DEVELOPMENT/README.md

 electric motor brushes (made from near biologically inert and oxidatively stable graphite) to the ends of the electrode wires and insert the the brush into the pouch.
 I prefer using mud instead of salt as an electrolyte for my confidence achieving maximum biocompatibility.
 Ensure the mud is adequately liquified and the brush is fully inserted into the mud and the muddied pouch is in intimate and stable contact with the leaf or other plant tissue.
+You also may want to learn the difference between hypostomatous and hyperstomatous leaves relative to the plant you use if you care to avoid blocking the gas- exchange stomata.

 You'll have to rig some sort of pouch-holding device of your own design.
 Maybe a large non-conductive (plastic/wooden) easel could be used to support the pouch/electrode holders.
 Unless your plant has large leaves, you may find it difficult to place opposite electrodes on a single leaf without one pouch shorting across to the opposing pouch, so I suggest trying to put each electrode-pouch on its own leaf.
 Note that you'll be best served by understanding the electrical circuit being formed by your electrode placements.
 As long as you do so, multiple electrodes of each polarity might be of benefit.